meteor/meteor/docs/source/commandline.md

 Deploy the project in your current directory to
 <a href="https://www.meteor.com/galaxy" target="_blank">Galaxy</a>.

+Use `--owner` to decide which organization or user account you'd like to deploy a new app to if you are a member of more than one Galaxy-enabled account.

 You can deploy in debug mode by passing `--debug`.
 This will leave your source code readable by your favorite in-browser